androlo/comparison_framework/README.md

 ## Overview of the Different Chapters and Their States

-### Chapters 1 to 7
+### Chapters 1 to 11

-These chapters should be in mostly good order.

-### Chapter 8

-This is a chapter that speaks mostly about the SI system and some of its math, and it kind of sticks out from the rest of the document; however, it should be in good order.

-### Chapter 9 and 10

-These chapters should be in mostly good order.
+Aside from a few snags, these chapters should be in good order.

-### Chapter 11

-This chapter should be in mostly good order, except it was added in rather recently.

 ### Chapter 12

-This chapter should be mostly fine, but it is also rather new.
+This chapter should be mostly fine, but it is rather new.

 ### Chapter 13

-This is the most recent chapter, and will therefore likely have the most issues.
+This chapter needs some more contents.

 ### Appendices

 The "special unit functions" and "algebraic structures" appendices are still in progress.
 The protocol appendix has only been added in as a placeholder.
+They might be removed for the first edition.

-The proofs should be mostly sound, but could need some more massaging.
+The proofs should be sound, but needs improvement.